sequi76/BML4SR/Lecture-1.Introduction_to_Bayesian_Techniques/readme.md

 ### Thinking Bayesianly

+4. Think of a system that could be modelled as being sampled from a PDF.
+Draw the Graphical Model of such a system.
-4. What is the probability of Harris winning the election, given that Trump won ?
+5. What is the probability of Harris winning the election, given that Trump won ?